 Your data in this scenario is going to be the bedrock of improving your processes and getting to a place where you can avoid such situations.
 Once your time tracking improves profitability, you can reinvest in your people and also compensate yourself for the risk you’re taking.

-To recap, the four steps to making time tracking work…
+To recap, the four steps to making agency time tracking work…

 - One: clearly define your purpose, why you’re doing it, what questions do you need to answer?